-The financial assets and liabilities in the statement of financial position are carried at amounts that approximate their net fair values.
+The financial assets and liabilities in the statement of financial position are carried at amounts that approximate their nettralues.

 The aggregate net fair values and carrying amounts of financial assets and financial liabilities are disclosed in the statement of financial position and in the notes to and forming part of the financial statements.